CalebJohn/ambi/README.md

 I used an ~30MB wordlist with 2,834,369 words in it.

+`nim c -d:release --opt:speed` was used for compilation.

 ```
 ❯ hyperfine --warmup 2 './ambi wordss.txt' './ambi_all wordss.txt' './ambi_fast wordss.txt' './ambi_fastcull wordss.txt' './ambi_opt wordss.txt'
 Benchmark 1: ./ambi wordss.txt